-On January 9, 2014, Former Governor Cuomo announced the nomination of Richard A. Ball as Commissioner of Agriculture for the New York State Department of Agriculture and Markets since 2014.
+On January 9, 2014, Former Governor Cuomo announced the nomination of Richard A. Ball as Commissioner of the New York State Department of Agriculture and Markets.

-Richard has held a number of positions within agriculture and community organizations at the local, state and national level, including the New York State Vegetable Growers Association, the New York Farm Bureau, the American Farm Bureau, and the Schoharie County Chamber of Commerce.
+Mr. Ball has held a number of positions within agriculture and community organizations at the local, state and national level, including the New York State Vegetable Growers Association, the New York Farm Bureau, the American Farm Bureau and the Schoharie County Chamber of Commerce.

-He currently serves as Second Vice President on the National Association of State Department of Agriculture (NASDA) 2021-2022 President, where he helped guide the implementation of NASDA’s priorities and additional policies adopted at NASDA’s 2021 annual meeting.
+He currently serves as Vice President on the National Association of State Departments of Agriculture (NASDA) 2021-2022 President, where he helped guide the implementation of NASDA’s priorities and additional policies adopted at NASDA’s 2021 annual meeting.
 He is also the President of Food Export Northeast.

 Traveling New York State

-Commissioner Ball cuts the ribbon on the Southern Tier Welcome Center with Lieutenant Governor Kathy Hochul and others.
+Commissioner Ball helps to cut the ribbon on the Southern Tier Welcome Center.

 Commissioner Ball visits an elementary school classroom during Agricultural Literacy Week.

 Commissioner Ball tours a lumberyard as part of his work with the Wood Products Development Council.

 Commissioner Ball visits with United States Senator Kirsten Gillibrand.

 Commissioner Ball at the Finger Lakes Welcome Center opening.